Skip to content

 What is mercury poisoning and how does it relate to fish?

-Some fish and shellfish contain very high levels of mercury that may harm an unborn baby or young child’s developing nervous system.
-The risks from mercury in fish and shellfish depend on the amount of fish and shellfish eaten and the levels of mercury in the fish and shellfish.
-Therefore, the Food and Drug Administration and the Environmental Protection Agency are advising women who may become pregnant, pregnant women, nursing mothers and young children to avoid some types of fish and eat fish and shellfish that are lower in mercury.
+Some fish and shellfish contain high levels of mercury, which may harm an unborn baby or young child’s developing nervous system.
+Therefore, the FDA and EPA advise women who are pregnant or may become pregnant, nursing mothers, and young children to avoid certain types of fish and choose options lower in mercury.

-3. Check local fish advisories about the safety of fish caught in your local lakes, rivers, and coastal areas.
-If no advice is available, only eat up to 6 ounces (one average meal) per week of fish you catch from local waters.
+Check local fish advisories regarding the safety of fish caught in your local lakes, rivers, and coastal areas.
+If no advice is available, limit consumption of locally caught fish to 6 ounces per week.

-What are the health effects of eating fish contaminated with DDTs and PCBs?
+What are the health effects of eating fish contaminated with DDT and PCBs?

-It is difficult to say if and how your health is being affected now.
-This is because whether or not you experience health effects from eating locally caught fish depends on how much fish you eat, the type of fish you eat, which parts of the fish you eat, and how often these fish are eaten.
-Generally if you eat fish within the recommended amounts, you minimize your chances of developing health problems related to chemicals that might be in the fish.
+It is difficult to say exactly how your health is being affected now.
+Whether you experience health effects depends on the type of fish you eat, how often you eat it, and which parts of the fish you consume.
+Generally, if you follow the fish advisories and eat within recommended limits, you minimize your chance of developing health problems related to site contamination.

-Other factors such as genetics, your total diet, and overall lifestyle also influence your health.
-If you eat white croaker from the LA coast on a weekly basis, for example, you may have high levels of PCBs and DDTs in your body, but that does not mean that you would experience health effects.
+If you have eaten white croaker from the Los Angeles coast on a weekly basis, for example, you may have higher levels of PCBs and DDT in your body, but that does not strictly mean you will experience immediate health effects.

 Should senior citizens be concerned?